 Evidence that was unlawfully or inappropriately obtained against you should be suppressed so the jury never sees or hears it.
 This requires a motion to suppress be filed as well as a suppression hearing.
+The Ohio Judicial Conference published a Motion to Suppress Checklist that reviews some typical OVI suppression issues.
 Suppression hearings may have a significant impact on your case, if not lead to resolving it completely.
 The DUI attorneys at Smith's Law Offices can bring their experience and skills to put the State to the test through a suppression hearing.

 Not all attorneys are trial attorneys, in the sense that many attorneys do not go to trial at all.
 They simply plea all of their cases, and even if faced with an occasional trial, they do not have the experience necessary to properly carry the case through trial.
 The lawyers at Smith's Law Offices are not just Ohio DUI Lawyers, they are also Trial Lawyers ready, willing, and able to take your case through trial if needed.